hashicorp/terraform-provider-hcp/docs/resources/packer_channel.md

 }
 ```

-Using the latest channel to create a new channel the latest complete iteration assigned.
+Using the latest channel to create a new channel with the latest complete iteration assigned.
 ```terraform
 data "hcp_packer_image_iteration" "latest" {
   bucket_name = "alpine"